-- (i) Close consultation with the client/core stakeholders throughout and with key stakeholders at critical decision points, with stakeholder review of, and input to, reports. - (ii) Identifying the existing water allocations, water uses and current operating practices.
+- (i) Close consultation with the client/core stakeholders throughout and with key stakeholders at critical decision points, with stakeholder review of, and input to, reports. - (ii) Identifying the existing water allocations, water uses and current operating practices. - (iii) Determining the current and potential future water requirements for various scenarios based on historical use, identifiable short to medium-term significant developments and various growth rates.

-- (iv) Determining the water availability from the WSS under certain operating conditions. - (v) Performing a water supply/requirement balance assessment to identify shortfalls in existing water supplies to meet current and future water requirements. - (vi) Identifying the potential for making better use of existing supplies, for example, improved water conservation and water demand management (WC/WDM) measures. - (vii) Evaluation of water reconciliation options that would address future water supply deficits. - (viii) Prioritising the range of potential interventions based on a list of criteria. - (ix) Making recommendations on the development and implementation of interventions. - (x) Combining measures identified in the steps above to propose a water reconciliation strategy for the strategy area on the basis of economic, social and environmental criteria. - (xi) Identifying the actions and the institutional arrangements required to implement the water reconciliation strategy on the basis of a responsibility matrix.
+- (v) Performing a water supply/requirement balance assessment to identify shortfalls in existing water supplies to meet current and future water requirements. - (vi) Identifying the potential for making better use of existing supplies, for example, improved water conservation and water demand management (WC/WDM) measures. - (vii) Evaluation of water reconciliation options that would address future water supply deficits. - (viii) Prioritising the range of potential interventions based on a list of criteria. - (ix) Making recommendations on the development and implementation of interventions. - (x) Combining measures identified in the steps above to propose a water reconciliation strategy for the strategy area on the basis of economic, social and environmental criteria. - (xi) Identifying the actions and the institutional arrangements required to implement the water reconciliation strategy on the basis of a responsibility matrix.